imaadi07/Student-Election/README.md

 To get this full-stack Flower Pot project running locally, follow the steps below for both the back and front end.

+### Prerequisite

+To make this project work as intended make sure you have MongoDB installed and running in your system.

 ### 🔧 Backend Setup